djsime1/awesome-flipperzero/FAQ.md

 ### Why doesn't my bank card work when I emulate it?
 > EMV Credit/Debit cards are mostly encrypted.
 The information Flipper reads is the unencrypted portion of the card.
 This alone is not enough to emulate and complete a transaction.
 It is impossible to read the encrypted parts.

+### Where is the "USB NFC Reader" feature mentioned in the [september blog post](https://blog.flipperzero.one/september-progress/)?
+> This was scrapped due to timing issues, more details in [this GitHub issue](https://github.com/flipperdevices/flipperzero-firmware/issues/1173#issuecomment-1127728562).

 ## Infrared [🔝](#top)